syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 **Customizing bookmarks**

 You can either display the default bookmark image (like in Visual Studio.NET) or display custom images as indicators.
-This can be done by making use of the following methods of the EditControl.
+This can be done by making use of the following functions of the EditControl.

 <table>
 <tr>
 <th>
-Methods</th><th>
+Functions</th><th>
 Description</th></tr>
 <tr>
 <td>